arielxinsu/Erdos_Grocery_Sales/README.md

 5. **SARIMAX**: Score = 0.47600
    A classical time-series model that accounts for seasonality, trends, and residuals.
 It’s effective in many situations but shows lower performance on this dataset.

+#### **Combined Model:**
+6. **⅓ Rolling Average + ⅓ Prophet + ⅓ SARIMAX**: Score = 0.429
+   A hybrid model combining predictions from Rolling Average, Prophet, and SARIMAX.
+This approach leverages the strengths of each model, resulting in the best score among all tested methods.

 ---

 ### Insights: